 Hearst Castle is one of California’s most popular attractions and a place that I always enjoy visiting.
 I have done the Grand Rooms Tour a few times, and you can read about that here, but on my most recent trip, I decided to try the upstairs tour.
-Honestly, it was probably even better then the Grand Rooms Tour (though if you have never been that it still a better first tour).
-Also, the Neptune Pool is open again after years of being closed so just that alone is a reason to visit this fun spot; here is all the information on the Upstairs Suites Tour.
+Honestly, it was probably even better than the Grand Rooms Tour (though if you have never been that it still a better first tour).
+Also, the Neptune Pool is open again after years of being closed, so just that alone is a reason to visit this fun spot; here is all the information on the Upstairs Suites Tour.

 - Tickets $25 each

 - Many tours daily but book in advance for busy summer weekends.

 - Plan on at least 3-4 hours but more likely a half day, especially if you haven’t been before.

 - This information was from my visit in 2019